Autumn, the course runs only if enough students enrol .

 Objectives and Content

-The course covers relativistic quantum mechanics, expressed by the Dirac equation, Lorentz covariance of the equation, antiparticles, and Klein's paradox.
+The course covers relativistic quantum mechanics, expressed by the Dirac equation, including Lorentz covariance of the equation and the existence of antiparticles.
 The course also covers quantization of the Klein-Gordon field, the Dirac field and the photon field.
-The course forms the basis for understanding relativistic effects in atomic physics, and for studying interacting quantum fields.
-It is the basis for PHYS342.
+The course forms the basis for more advanced studies of field theory and for understanding relativistic effects in atomic physics.

-- explain the Dirac equation, with free-particle solutions
+- Is able to explain the Dirac equation and its free-particle solutions

-- explain plane-wave expansions of scalar, Dirac and the photon fields
+- Is able to explain the plane-wave expansions of scalar, Dirac and photon fields

-- explain canonical momentum and quantization of fields
+- Is able to explain canonical momentum and the quantization of fields

 Recommended Previous Knowledge